jakeogh/shell-command-lock/README.md

         _At this point, executing the same command (which also uses this script) should fail._

- 3. Write $$ (the current PID) to the lockfile.
-This is not critical, but nice to have.
  4. Delete the lockfile on exit.

 * filesystem/kernel dependent